The moment you finish setting up the golu, putting the idols setting the scene, the next question that follows is “sundal ready aa?”

 Ginger – Ginger goes wherever the lemongrass goes.
 They taste fantastic together in any dish you add.
 Fresh ginger root may be unavailable at all times.
 The use dried ginger powder.
 The flavour changes a bit, but still tastes wonderful together.

 Green chillies – Either you can pound the lemongrass, ginger and green chilli together or chop in the green chilli.
-This depends of the heat that you want for the dish.
+This depends on the heat that you want for the dish.
 I prefer to chop some deseeded green chilli into the dish as I don’t prefer it hot!! just the flavour works for me.

 These peas stirfry recipe is very different from the regular beach style thenga manga pattani sundal.
 The details of the ingredients and quantities are in the recipe card below.